manthey/pyexe/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/n18f0997k18x87lw/branch/master?svg=true)](https://ci.appveyor.com/project/manthey/pyexe/branch/master)

-I have often wanted a stand-alone version of python that is a single Windows executable.
+Here is a stand-alone version of python that is a single Windows executable.

 It consists of the most recent versions of Python (with builds for 2.7, 3.5, and 3.6 each in 32-bit and 64-bit versions), pywin32, psutil, six, pip,